-Small creatures are struggling with a big issue: Birds, bees, butterflies, frogs and rabbits are among the wildlife facing homelessness, evicted from their environments as a result of habitat loss and degradation.
+Small creatures are struggling with a big issue: Birds, bees, butterflies, frogs, and rabbits are among the wildlife facing homelessness, evicted from their environments as a result of habitat loss and degradation.
+You can help these backyard creatures by turning your yard into a Certified Wildlife HabitatⓇ in five steps.

 Certification Program Requirements

-Native plants, which are indigenous to a specific geographic area and have evolved to thrive in local conditions, provide the best sources of pollen, fruit and seeds for wildlife.
-Both Monarch Watch and NABA certify gardens that provide native nectar sources and host plants.
+Native plants, which are indigenous to a specific geographic area and have evolved to thrive in local conditions, provide the best sources of pollen, fruit, and seeds for wildlife.
+Both Monarch Watch and the North American Butterfly Association (NABA) certify gardens that provide native nectar sources and host plants.

 “Plants will provide most of the shelter needed in your garden,” Mizejewski says.
 “Instead of planting one tree or bush, mimic Mother Nature and plant an entire shrub row; dense plantings provide more cover and places for wildlife to hide.”